-Before we could install a metal roof on this home in Miami Springs we had to tear off 3600 square feet of concrete tile.
+Before we could install a metal roof on this home we had to tear off 3600 square feet of concrete tile.
 They were loose and easy to clean so we were able to salvage over a thousand of them.
-We made a few bucks doing this and it is better that these tile are sold to contractors for roof repairs than winding up in a landfill.
+We made a few bucks doing this and it is better that these tile are sold to roofing contractors for roof repairs than winding up in a landfill.

 Normally a layer of 30lb felt and then a fire barrier are nailed down before installing metal roofs.
 In this case the homeowner planned to stay in the house a long time and wanted maximum protection.
 He chose to also install a layer of Tarco PS200ht underlayment which, while not required here, is great for tile roofs as well.
 In Miami-Dade County the manufacturer specifies the GAF VersaShield fire barrier be done first.
 Over that the 30lb felt is then tin-capped to Code.
 Tarco PS200 is a self-adhered underlayment, or “peel-and-stick”, and adheres to the 30 lb felt.
 This triple-layer of protection is as good as it gets.